mmiranda222/.statsuite/content/configurations/search-config/_index.md

     ],
     ...
 ```
-There are two helper JS scripts to generate the `{language}.json` file:
+There are two helper JS scripts to generate the `<language>.json` file:
 - from a flat, non-symmetric CSV file: https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/tree/master/scripts/solr-synonyms-txt-to-json.js
-- from an non-symmetric `{language}.json` file to complement missing combinations: https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/tree/master/scripts/solr-synonyms-symetry.js
+- from an non-symmetric `<language>.json` file to complement missing combinations: https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/tree/master/scripts/solr-synonyms-symetry.js

-To load the synonyms or reload updated synonyms from the `{language}.json` configuration files into SOLR, you can use the installation script ([src/server/manageSchema](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-sdmx-faceted-search/-/blob/develop/README.md#script)).
+To load the synonyms or reload updated synonyms from the `<language>.json` configuration files into SOLR, you can use the installation script ([src/server/manageSchema](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-sdmx-faceted-search/-/blob/develop/README.md#script)).

 ---

-### Overwrite search-specific settings defined in the general organisations configuration
+### Overwrite search-specific settings defined in the general `organisation` configuration
-The [`/configs/[organisationID]/sfs/settings.json`](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/blob/master/configs/default/sfs/settings.json) file, which is defined for a specific organisation (tenant), allows overwriting search-specific settings in the general [`/configs/tenants.json`](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/blob/master/configs/tenants.json) configuration.
+The [`/configs/<organisation>/sfs/settings.json`](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/blob/master/configs/default/sfs/settings.json) file, which is defined for a specific `organisation`, allows overwriting search-specific settings in the general [`/configs/tenants.json`](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/blob/master/configs/tenants.json) configuration.

-At boot time, the search-specific settings pre-defined in this [`/configs/[organisationID]/sfs/settings.json`](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/blob/master/configs/default/sfs/settings.json) file are merged with related settigs defined in the instance-specific [`/configs/tenants.json`](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/blob/master/configs/tenants.json)) configuration file.
+At boot time, the search-specific settings pre-defined in this [`/configs/<organisation>/sfs/settings.json`](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/blob/master/configs/default/sfs/settings.json) file are merged with related settigs defined in the instance-specific [`/configs/tenants.json`](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/blob/master/configs/tenants.json)) configuration file.

-The default content of the `/configs/[organisationID]/sfs/settings.json` is an empty object:
+The default content of the `/configs/<organisation>/sfs/settings.json` is an empty object:
 ```json
 {
 }
 ```
-Use this file to set search-specific settings for this organisation.
+Use this file to set search-specific settings for this `organisation`.
 If left empty, then the original configuration from the `/configs/tenants.json` file is applied.

 #### Example
 Use case: Make the search service call a different NSI endpoint in order to bypass a request limiter: